Visualize with QuickSight

 - Select Finish

-- Select and recheck Roles and services.
-Then select Save
+Select and review the Role and services.
+Then, select Save

 - Select Datasets